MultiSafepay/docs/content/payments/methods/billing-suite/e-invoicing/payment-flow.md

 - [Batching transactions for subscriptions](/payments/methods/billing-suite/e-invoicing/user-guide/batching-transactions/)

 ## Unsuccessful statuses
 You can cancel payments before the funds are captured.
-After the funds are captured you can only process a refund.
+After the funds are captured, you can only process a refund.

 | Description | Order status | Transaction status |
 |---|---|---|